Ducie Island: History

-On 5 June 1881, the mail ship Acadia ran aground on the island while returning from San Francisco, Peru after unloading its cargo.
+On 5 June 1881, the mail ship Acadia ran aground on the island while returning from San Francisco, Peru, after having unloaded its cargo.
 On the way to Queenstown or Falmouth for new orders, Master Stephen George calculated a route passing 15 to 20 mi to the east of Ducie.
 George left the first mate in command at 6 am.
 Half an hour later, the first mate saw a white line, which he disregarded on the assumption that it was phosphorescence in the water.
 Later, realising that it was land, he manoeuvred to avoid running aground, but failed.
 The look-out excused himself by saying that he thought that the white land was a cloud.
 The crew made several unsuccessful attempts to re-float the ship, after which the master sailed one of the ship's boats to Pitcairn Island.
-He was assisted there by the local inhabitants and returned aboard the Edward O'Brien, an American boat, to rescue the rest of the crew.
+He was assisted there by the local inhabitants and returned aboard the Edward O’Brien, an American boat, to rescue the rest of the crew.
 The incident was later investigated in a court in Liverpool, where the ultimate cause of the wreck was left undetermined, though possible causes included a calculation error by the master or an unknown current that carried the ship to the island.
 The court declared the master not guilty of any wrongdoing.
 A stone marker with a memorial inscription is located at the landing point on Acadia Islet.
 It was unveiled to commemorate the recovery of the anchor in 1990.
 The wreck lies offshore from the memorial stone in about 10 metres of water.

 In 1969, the atoll was proposed as an "Island for Science", and was later recommended as a Ramsar Site.
 Major expeditions that came to the island to record its biota include the Whitney South Seas Expedition in 1922, the National Geographic Society-Oceanic Institute Expedition to Southeast Oceania of 1970-71 and the Smithsonian expedition of 1975.
 More recent expeditions include the MV Rambler Expedition by the Smithsonian in 1987, one by Raleigh International in the same year, the Sir Peter Scott Commemorative Expedition to the Pitcairn Islands of 1991-1992 (aka The Pitcairn Islands Scientific Expedition), In 2012, National Geographic Explorer-in-Residence Enric Sala produced Sharks of Lost Island including Ducie and all the Pitcairn Islands.
 Because of its inaccessibility, Ducie is rarely approached, but cruise ships make one or two landings per year.
+Ducie was the object of a temporary CB radio QSL station in 2018 generating over 100,000 contacts.
 In addition, unrecorded visits are known to be made by freighters and tankers that dump residues in the nearby waters.